 In September 2010, Emily Quimby and Catherine Davis heard that they had received Young Volunteer of the Year Awards from Staffordshire Football Association.

 In January 2011, the Club started the build of it’s £1.15m complex at Long Lane, Essington.
-The build took 9 months, with the pitches ready to be used from the 2012/13 season.
+The build took 9 months, with the pitches used from the 2013/14 season.

 In July 2011, the Club learned that it had won Staffs FA Charter Standard Community Club of the Year for the fourth time in 8 years and also Regional Community Club of the Year for the second time.
 It capped this with being voted as NATIONAL Community Club of the Year i.e. top Club in England!